nvidia-isaac/kaya-robot/doc/assemble_kaya.md

 **15 Prepare the Terminal Block**

--   Usinge terminal block jumpers, join the two leftmost terminal block connections together, then the two rightmost connections.
+-   Using terminal block jumpers, join the two leftmost terminal block connections together, then the two rightmost connections.
 This allows battery B+ and B- to be routed to the 12V and 5V DC regulators.